 High-resolution analysis of Antarctic Quaternary diatom-rich laminated sediments

-The seasonality of Late Quaternary Antarctic climate and sea ice conditions were investigated by examining laminated diatom-rich sediments from the Antarctic Peninsula (Palmer Deep) and East Antarctica (Mertz Ninnis Trough and Dumont D’Urville Trough).
+An investigation into the seasonality of Late Quaternary Antarctic climate and sea ice conditions by examining laminated diatom-rich sediments from the Antarctic Peninsula (Palmer Deep) and East Antarctica (Mertz Ninnis Trough and Dumont D’Urville Trough).
 To do this a quantitative and qualitative high-resolution approach was employed to analyse diatom assemblages.
-The deposition of diatom-rich laminae were controlled by seasonal changes in sea ice conditions, nutrient levels and water column conditions on the continental shelf.
-Variations in lamina and sub-lamina were caused by changes in continental shelf oceanographic conditions such as upwelling water fluctuations and the presence of a palaeo-polynya.

 - Quaternary palaeoenvironments